 Prior to his impressive career in the creative industries, he graduated from London Metropolitan University formally The London Guildhall University with a Masters Degree in Film and Moving Image.
 A London boy at heart, he now lives and works in Playa Vista, Los Angeles with his beautiful wife—that his has know since he was 13 and his two dynamic children aged 7 and 11.

-Michel works closely with art directors, directors, vfx supervisors and cinematographers assisting them to create their vision through storytelling.
+Michel works closely with art directors, directors, vfx supervisors and cinematographers assisting them to create their vision through storytelling while enhancing look, quality and consistency throughout the production.

 EVOKE - TELEVISION & FILM PRODUCER